brynbellomy/StateMachine-GCDThreadsafe/README.md

 This library was inspired by the Ruby gem [state_machine](https://github.com/pluginaweek/state_machine).

-## features
+## Features

+* All transition code executes within barrier blocks on a critical-section-only async dispatch queue.
+You can submit your own blocks to this queue as well and everything will be automatically threadsafed.
-* DSL for defining the state machine of your classes
+* Easy, block-based DSL for defining your classes' state machines.
-* Dynamically added methods to trigger events in the instances of your classes
+* Dynamically generates all state machine methods directly onto your classes using some Objective-C runtime voodoo jah.
-* Methods to query if an object is in a certain state (isActive, isPending, etc)
+* Methods to query if an object is in a certain state (`isActive`, `isPending`, etc)
-* Methods to query wheter an event will trigger a valid transition or not (canActive, canSuspend, etc)
+* Methods to query whether an event will trigger a valid transition or not (`canActive`, `canSuspend`, etc.)
 * Transition callbacks.
 Execute arbitrary code before and after a transition occurs.

+### GCD threadsafe'ing (ah blarney queue)

+as long as you divide your critical sections into two groups:

+    + **"mutate" sections**
+        - can do anything EXCEPT read values out through the boundaries of the synchronizer queue.
+        - submitted as __asynchronous__ barrier blocks.  synchronized but don't necessarily run immediately.
+    + **"read" sections**
+        - can do anything, including read values through synchronizer queue boundaries.
+        - submitted as __synchronous__ barrier blocks.  synchronized and run immediately.

-## installation
+## Installation

 ### As a [CocoaPod](http://cocoapods.org/)

+__Three options.__

 Just add this to your `Podfile`: